Cost of Living

 Public safety also means safety for pedestrians, cyclists, and drivers.
 In 2019, my 9-year-old was hit by a car while on a Cedar Street crosswalk.
 We are making progress on safer street design, and we need more proactive improvements—and improved traffic enforcement—to stop dangerous crashes from happening again.

 Public safety is about feeling secure from violence, reckless driving, and from being torn from your family by federal agents.
+It’s about being able to call 911, confident that your needs will be handled promptly, thoroughly and professionally.
 Everyone in Somerville deserves safety, dignity, and respect.

 Transportation